usethesource/rascal-website/docs/Rascal/Statements/Throw/index.md

 The exception can be caught by a [Try Catch](../../../Rascal/Statements/TryCatch/index.md) statement in the current function or in one of its callers.
 If the exception is not caught, the execution of the Rascal program is terminated.
 The following rules apply:

-* Although it is not necessary, it is a coding standard to use the [algebraic data type](../../../Rascal/Declarations/AlgebraicDataType/index.md) `RuntimeException`, see [RuntimeException](../../../Library/Exception.md#Exception-RuntimeException) to throw as _Exp_.
+* Although it is not necessary, it is a coding standard to use the [./algebraic data type](../../../Rascal/Declarations/AlgebraicDataType/index.md) `RuntimeException`, see [RuntimeException](../../../Library/Exception.md#Exception-RuntimeException) to throw as _Exp_.
-* Use new [algebraic data type](../../../Rascal/Declarations/AlgebraicDataType/index.md) data declarations that extend the type `RuntimeException` to create your own exception kinds.
+* Use new [./algebraic data type](../../../Rascal/Declarations/AlgebraicDataType/index.md) data declarations that extend the type `RuntimeException` to create your own exception kinds.
 * In general _Exp_ can be any value.

 See [try catch](../../../Rascal/Statements/TryCatch/index.md) for handling thrown values.